nedpals/m-dex/README.md

 - Compiled language yet with the ease of Ruby
 - I haven't made a proper project written in Crystal so why not xD

+## There is an existing API already, why create one?
+Pardon with my shallow reasons but here's what I think why I created one.
+- Some fields needs additional request for retrieving the full information.
+- Some parts are are not 1:1 the same as the page
+- Undocumented.

 ## Web API Demo

 You can try the REST API via [https://mangadex-api.nedpals.xyz](https://mangadex-api.nedpals.xyz) that uses this library for getting the data.
 This is an alternative to the official API Mangadex is offering and is much more cleaner and readable compared to the former. ~~As of now, expect to have some pages displaying error 500 for fetching reasons.~~